HousamKak/trace/README.md

 - In the first part of this project, I used the [React Native](https://reactnative.dev/) framework For user interface.
 React Native is an open-source UI software framework created by Meta Platforms, Inc. It is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Web, Windows and UWP by enabling developers to use the React framework along with native platform capabilities.
 - The database used was MySQL.
 - The second part of this project was done using [Unity 3d](https://unity.com/).
 Unity is a cross-platform game engine developed by Unity Technologies.
 The main frame that was mentioned in the demo above was done using Unity, in a different way than shown.
+- Currently the project is still seperated, and each part is still standalone.
+Linking between the two frameworks is the next step.